-CPE Training is an effective strategy for building a well-educated and sustainable peer education group.
+CPE training is an effective strategy for building a well-educated and sustainable peer education group.
 CPE Training helps peer educators develop leadership skills to be able to successfully create and implement campus programs.
-The training includes nine modules, covering the role of peer education, how change and high-risk behaviors intersect, listening skills, response and referral skills, how to take action and intervene, recognizing the role of diversity and inclusivity, programming and presentation skills, self-care, and group dynamics.
+The training includes eight modules, covering the role of peer education, helping peers make a behavior change, listening skills, response and referral skills, how to take action and intervene, recognizing the role of diversity and inclusivity, programming and presentation skills, self-care, and group dynamics.
 For more information, please see the attached document or e-mail [email protected].

 Initially launched by the BACCHUS Network in 1994, the Certified Peer Educator program has been an asset to health and wellness peer educators, leading to the certification of more than 200,000 individuals since its inception.
 As the higher education landscape has evolved, so have the roles of peer educators - whether in the capacity of traditional health and wellness peer educators, resident advisors, or orientation leaders.
 Campuses are relying on their students to be curators of change and support systems for their peers, and the CPE program provides foundational-level skills to allow these students to be successful.
 Throughout the 12 hour, 8 module course, students will hone their skillsets to be effective peer educators and leaders.

 What Does CPE Training Include?